On the role of geometric phase in the dynamics of elastic waveguides: Topological classification of elastic waveguides

 A concrete realization of the above ideas for longitudinal modes was studied by Yin et al.~\cite{yin2018band}.
 The results are reproduced in Fig.~\ref{fig:yin2018}.
 They considered stepped beams with a unit cell of fixed length $l=$~15~$cm$, as shown in Figs.~\ref{fig:yin2018}a-c.
 The effect of varying the length $a$ of the thicker portion of the unit cell on the dispersion relation was investigated.
 As $a$ was increased from $0$ to $l$, the geometry of the waveguide and its dispersion relation were plotted (see Figs.~\ref{fig:yin2018}a-f).
 It is seen from these results that the band gap between two Bloch modes $\mathbf{U}^{(1)}$ and $\mathbf{U}^{(2)}$ closes at a value $a=a_\mathrm{crit}=$~7.5~$cm$ (Fig.~\ref{fig:yin2018}e).
 The parameter value $a_{\mathrm{crit}}$ and $k=0$ results in an accidental degeneracy.
 This indicates that waveguides generated with $a<a_\mathrm{crit}$ and $a>a_\mathrm{crit}$ belong to potentially different material classes.
 The topological nature of the classification is verified by computing the Zak phase corresponding to the dispersion curve labeled as $\mathbf{U}^{(1)}$, which is $0$ ($\pi$) for waveguides with $a<a_\mathrm{crit}$ ($a>a_\mathrm{crit}$).

 The physical significance of the topological invariant manifests in the finite structure shown in Fig.~\ref{fig:yin2018}g created by joining two waveguides with Zak phases equal to $0$ and $\pi$, respectively.
-The resulting structure possesses a localized mode at the interface (Fig.~\ref{fig:yin2018}h) at a frequency within the common band gap of the two halves of the composite waveguide (Fig.~\ref{fig:yin2018}i).
+According to the bulk-boundary correspondence, the difference between the invariants of the constituent waveguides equals the number of localized edge modes at their interface.
+Here, the invariants differ by one unit because the Zak phase can only take values $0$ and $\pi$.
+Thus, the resulting structure possesses a single edge mode at the interface (Fig.~\ref{fig:yin2018}h) at a frequency within the common band gap of the two halves of the composite waveguide (Fig.~\ref{fig:yin2018}i).
 The mode is robust against small geometric or material perturbations that preserve the reflection symmetries of the structure as such perturbations do not change the topological class of the constituent waveguides.

+In general, for ETMs emulating the \enquote{periodic table} of topological metamaterials, the ETM maps to a fiber bundle with base manifold as the Brillouin zone (circle for 1D ETM, 2-torus for 2D ETM, 3-torus for 3D ETM) and fiber as the Bloch wave mode.
+The topological invariant is computed using standard formulae derived in the literature~\cite{chiu_classification_2016}.
+Note that the invariant is, in general, not a geometric phase.
+The invariant is determined by the dimension of the waveguide and its symmetries.
+The topological invariant relates to edge modes at the interface of topological distinct ETMs through the bulk-boundary correspondence.

+ETMs based on more recent design principles such as higher-order topological metamaterials or topological defects also benefit from these concepts.
+Indeed, higher-order topological metamaterials are generalizations of the 1D Zak phase~\cite{xie_2021_Higherorder,benalcazar_2017_Quantized} and phenomena at topological defects are extensions of the \enquote{periodic table} of topological metamaterials~\cite{lin_2023_Topological,chiu_classification_2016}.